Join WCSO

 After pre-academy, jail and patrol recruit deputies attend their respective state academies at the Department of Public Safety Standards and Training in Salem, Oregon.
 Jail recruits attend the 6-week basic corrections course.
 Patrol recruit deputies attend the 16-week basic police course.

 Day one of your career through your last day before retirement, the training never stops.
 Throughout their career, deputies receive some of the best training in the country as they promote, apply for special teams, and innovate new ways to keep our neighborhoods safe.
-Some deputies enjoy training so much, they eventually join our super-talented training team.
+Some deputies enjoy training so much, they eventually join our training team.

 FREQUENTLY ASKED QUESTIONS